charles-z-smith/pymetars/README.TXT.txt

 Comments:
-This is my first python package, so if you have any comments of suggestions, please email me czacmith ... gmail.com
+If you have any suggestions for improvements, feel free to throw them my way.